streunerlein/pke/README.md

 git submodule update --init
 ```

-Then run in the repository directory:
+Then run in the repository directory or simply execute `setup.sh` (use Python 3.6):

 ```bash
 # install EmbedRank project